 When you follow-up with them, they start to understand that you’re contacting them directly and you feel like you can help them specifically.

-11. You Don’t Do it Every Day
+11 Do it Every Single Day

 You need to dedicate some time every single day to performing outreach for you to have measurable results.

 Try to keep a tally so you start building momentum and more pressure on yourself to keep the streak alive.

 Although cold email outreach isn’t SPAM, it can sure feel like it to your prospective customers if you aren’t doing it right.